 1. Treat your new puppy as you would a newborn baby.
 I recommend that you try to make the first few days together with your puppy as calm as possible.
 Remember, this is a very traumatic time for your puppy.
 Puppy may be nervous as he/she is is no longer experiencing familiar sounds and smells but this will pass shortly.
 Nervousness or change in diet may cause diarrhea.
 A puppy will play until it drops.
 It may play so much that it is too tired to eat.
 Especially be aware of the amount of time children play with your puppy.
 Beware of any changes in your puppy’s stool.
 Stress can trigger Coccidia.
 I preventatively treated your puppy for coccidia.

-3. Spaying and neutering should be done around 6 months for males and 9 months for females.
-Your vet can remove any baby teeth that have not fallen out on their own at the same time your pup is being fixed.
+3. Spaying and neutering should be done around 4-6 months for males and 6-7 months for females.
+Your vet can remove any baby teeth that have not fallen out on their own at the same time your pup is being spayed or neutered.

 4. I have found if you provide LOTS of chew toys, NO RAWHIDES, puppy will have no desire to chew on your furniture or your shoes or whatever!